Skip Navigation

 Indexes

 pgvector supports two index types: HNSW (Hierarchical Navigable Small Worlds) and IVFFlat (Inverted File with Flat Compression index).
-Depending on the type of index you choose, there are common trade-offs including speed, recall or the quality of the query result, build times, and resource consumption.
+Depending on the type of index you select, there are common trade-offs including speed, recall, or the quality of the query result, build times, and resource consumption.

-The default index type is having no index as pgvector is configured for exact nearest neighbor search.
+The default approach to work with vector columns is having no index on them, as pgvector is configured for exact nearest neighbor search.
 The default allows for perfect recall at the expense of speed.
-Adding an HNSW or IVFFlat index lets you perform approximate nearest neighbor (ANN) searches.
+By adding an HNSW or IVFFlat index, you can perform approximate nearest neighbor (ANN) searches.

 HNSW